RobertJndw/YCSB/pmemkv/README.md

 This section describes how to run YCSB on pmemkv

 ### Requirements
-Please install [pmemkv-java](https://github.com/pmem/pmemkv-java) and run `mvn package` in the `pmemkv-java` directory.
+Please install [pmemkv-java](https://github.com/pmem/pmemkv-java) and run `mvn install` in the `pmemkv-java` directory.
 For further instructions and requirements take a look at the [pmemkv-java GitHub repository](https://github.com/pmem/pmemkv-java).

 ### Build the pmemkv binding
 After any modification of the pmemkv-binding you can rebuild the package with this command `mvn -pl site.ycsb:pmemkv-binding -am clean package`.
 For the complete installtion follow [the official YCSB documentation](https://github.com/brianfrankcooper/YCSB/wiki/Getting-Started).